wisac/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files : displays 10 newest files in the cwd
-13-unique : displays unique words sorted from a list of words 14-findthatword : searches a file for a specific word
+13-unique : displays unique words sorted from a list of words 14-findthatword : searches a file for a specific word 15-countthatword : displays the number of times a word appear in a text